bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 So, okay.
 So, you know, like we have a way now to, to handle the fees.
 Maybe it's, there is an `OP_VAULT` for the `OP_VAULT`.
-Like maybe there's a simpler op vault that you built that just handles fees in case you need more fees, right?
+Like maybe there's a simpler `OP_VAULT` that you built that just handles fees in case you need more fees, right?
 That's like your fee wallet.

 Rijndael: 00:19:58